zama-ai/terraform-mpc-modules/modules/mpc-party/README.md

 >
 > The `Complete` and `Database-Only` examples provided below are to simply show the full set of variables that can be configured for the `mpc-party` module.
 > The examples are **not intended for usage as-is** in a deployment context for Zama testnet or mainnet!
+>
-> Please refer to the [terraform.tfvars.example](../../examples/mpc-party/terraform.tfvars.example) file in `examples/mpc-party` for a functional example usable in deployment contexts
+> Please refer to the [terraform.tfvars.example](../../examples/mpc-party/terraform.tfvars.example) file in `examples/mpc-party` for a closer repesentation of configuration usable in deployment contexts.
+But as always, ensure conformance with broader infrastructre base layer before deploying.

 ### Complete Example with All Options